-You are prohibited from trading securities of the Company during any other period designated by the Board or the Legal Department (the "Specific Blackout").
+You are also prohibited from trading securities of the Company during any other period designated by the Board or the Legal Department (the "Specific Blackout").

-The Legal Department shall provide notice of the commencement and termination of all Executive, General and Specific Blackout periods.
-However, even if such notice is not provided, you are required to be familiar and abide with all requirements related to the Executive and General Blackout.
+The Legal Department shall provide notice of the commencement and termination of all blackout periods and Specific Blackouts.
+However, even if such notice is not provided, you are required to be familiar and abide with all requirements related to all blackout periods.